laiky2506/ace_resource/README.md

 1. What is the distribution of distinct word counts across all the lines ?
 1. What is the probability of the word “analytics” occurring after the word “data” ?

+For the purpose of machine learning for NLP, tf-idf score will be calculated.
+Although in NLP, tf-idf score is more useful for machine learning purpose, it should not be confused with probability.

 ### STEP 1: Import Modules And Store Data Into List

 ```